outscale/exercising-k8s-the-hardway/README.md

 - A [Load-balancer](https://wiki.outscale.net/display/EN/About+Load+Balancers) distributes Kubernetes's API traffic on control-planes.
 - A [NAT Service](https://wiki.outscale.net/display/EN/About+NAT+Gateways) is created to provide internet access to workers.
 - Each control-plane has a public IP and are used as a bastion host to access worker nodes.
+- Cloud controller manager (CCM) can be enabled in to run Service of type Load Balancer

 # Prerequisite